srfahim23/Python-class-methods/README.md

 It's important to note that class methods cannot modify the class in any way.
 If you need to modify the class, you should use a class level variable instead.

+# Conclusion
+Python class methods are a powerful tool for defining functions that operate on the class as a whole, rather than on a specific instance of the class.
+They are useful for creating factory methods, alternative constructors, and other types of methods that operate at the class level.
+With the knowledge of how to define and use class methods, you can start writing more complex and organized code in Python